 Depression Screening for NIH Employees

 Have you been experiencing "the blues" for more than a couple weeks, even months or years?
 Have you lost interest in ordinary activities?
 Has your ability to feel pleasure diminished?
 Or, do you swing from a low mood to a high one, where you become more sociable and talkative than usual, or perhaps irritable?
-If so, you may be suffering from major depression, dysthymia (low-grade chronic depression), or bipolar disorder-depressive illnesses that can be effectively treated with certain medications and/or types of psychotherapy, according to NIMH research.
+If so, you may be suffering from major depression, dysthymia (low-grade chronic depression), or bipolar disorder depressive illnesses that can be effectively treated with certain medications and/or types of psychotherapy, according to NIMH research.

 Up to Top